 The Check-In was painless and they honored my Platinum status with Starwood.
 I got my keys and got some information about the property and location and times of breakfast and other amenities.
 The use the newer style contactless keycards instead of the once with the magnet stripe.
 Besides that, they also offer SPG Keyless.

 I took my bags and headed up to my room to the 4th floor.
-My room was almost straight of the elevator and when I stepped in, I was very positively surprised.
+My room was almost straight across from the elevator and when I stepped in, I was very positively surprised.
 The Element is more of an “extended stay” hotel.
-The feature a full kitchen with sink, dishes, silverware and a huge refrigerator.
+They feature a full kitchen with sink, dishes, silverware, and a huge refrigerator.
 Very convenient for longer stays.

-.
-The one piece I like most about Starwood-Hotels is the shampoo and conditioner dispenser in the shower.
-You don’t get this small bottles.
+The one thing I like most about Starwood-Hotels is the shampoo and conditioner dispenser in the shower.
+You don’t get these small bottles.
 Instead, you have a nice big dispenser.
 I always participate in “Make A Green Choice”.
 This means you don’t get any room service but on the bright side, you get bonus points for every day you deny the room service.

 Right behind the glass wall of the seating area is the breakfast area and lobby lounge.
 They have breakfast a hot breakfast buffet every day.
 I was only able to really take advantage of this on one single day of my one week stay.
 I noticed that the breakfast staff was busier talking to themselves instead of cleaning off the tables.
 I also hate that people just leave their trash and dishes on the table and run away.
 They have a cart with crates to drop off your used dishes.

 From Monday – Thursday they have an evening reception in the lobby, right where you would get your breakfast.
-Come down here for complimentary bites and drinks.
+Come down here for complimentary bites and beer or wine.

 There is plenty of parking available around the hotel and the hotel as special parking spots for low emission vehicles and an electric vehicle parking spot.
 However, nobody seems to enforce it.